Bio

 Haidt is the author of The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom, and of The New York Times bestsellers The Righteous Mind: Why Good People are Divided by Politics and Religion, and The Coddling of the American Mind: How Good Intentions and Bad Ideas are Setting Up a Generation for Failure (co-authored with Greg Lukianoff).
 He has written more than 100 academic articles, which have been cited nearly 100,000 times.
 In 2019 he was inducted into the American Academy of Arts and Sciences, and was chosen by Prospect magazine as one of the world’s “Top 50 Thinkers.”
 He has given four TED talks.

 Since 2018 he has been studying the contributions of social media to the decline of teen mental health and the rise of political dysfunction.
-His next book is The Anxious Generation: How the Great Rewiring of Childhood is Causing an Epidemic of Mental Illness.
-It will be published by Penguin Press on March 26, 2024.
+His most recent book is the New York Times #1 bestseller The Anxious Generation: How the Great Rewiring of Childhood is Causing an Epidemic of Mental Illness.
 [260 words] [Photo from 2018]

 Additional Resources